January 5, 2023

 On the other hand, what if you had told everyone you know about your savings goals?
 Knowing that people may check in on how you're doing in mid-March and beyond can be an incentive to keep going when the saving gets tough.

-If you still want even more help following your resolution, buddy up.
-Choose a partner to save with, and report progress to them regularly.
-You can even join a money-saving support group if that's your style.
+If you still want more help following your resolution, you can join a group that's focused on the same goal, like saving money, if that's your style.

 If you're working on a year-long savings project, twelve months is a long time to wait for the payoff.

 To keep yourself motivated, give yourself a small reward every time you hit a milestone.
-Reward doesn’t have to mean spending money or spending a lot.
+Rewards don't have to be expensive, just ... rewarding.
 If you've met your savings goal for the month, maybe celebrate by binge-watching a favorite TV show.
 Or if you and your partner gave up restaurant meals for a whole month, an ice cream date could be just the encouragement you need to keep going.

 Armed with these tips, you should be ready to take on any obstacles you hit on the road to money saving success.
 Happy New Year — and let's get saving!